If detected early, more than 90% of bowel cancers can be successfully treated.

-We recommend all Australians aged 50 and over take a home test, known as a faecal occult blood test (FOBT) every two years.
+We recommend all eligible Australians aged 50 to 74 take a home test, known as a faecal occult blood test (FOBT) every two years.

 The home test looks for traces of blood in a bowel motion.

 Most positive tests are not the result of cancer.
 However, if cancer is detected early through the program, the chances of it being successfully treated are high.
 Read more

 Learn more about the National Bowel Cancer Screening Program

 All eligible Australians aged 50 to 74 will be invited to screen every two years and receive a test in the mail.

 If you are eligible and have not received a kit, call the National Cancer Screening Register on 1800 627 701 to find out when you will.

 Do the test – it could save your life.